consta-l/cream-docs/developer/crtokens.md

 ## Total Supply

-Total Supply is the number of tokens currently in circulation in this crToken market.
-It is part of the EIP-20 interface of the crToken contract.
+Total Supply is the number of tokens currently in circulation in this eRSDL market.
+It is part of the EIP-20 interface of the eRSDL contract.

 ### CErc20/CEther